Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

   - ![Cross](../../Assets/Icons/Cross02.png "[Cross]") (Cross): The attribute is single channel.

-### Edit attribute for set
+### Edit attribute for set "Set name"

-[comment]: <> (Not working anymore?)
+[comment]: <> (to be checked! currently not working)

 *PIM > Settings > Tab ATTRIBUTE SETS > Select attribute set > Select attribute with configuration*

 ![Edit attribute for set](../../Assets/Screenshots/PIM/Settings/AttributeSets/EditAttribute.png "[Edit attribute for set]")

+**Edit attribute for set "Attribute set name"**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Edit attribute for set* view and return to *Edit attribute set* view.
+  Click this button to close the *Edit attribute for set "Attribute set name"* view and return to *Edit attribute set* view.
 All changes are rejected.

 - [CANCEL]
-  Click this button to cancel editing the configuration, close the *Edit attribute for set* view and return to the *Edit attribute set* view.
+  Click this button to cancel editing the configuration, close the *Edit attribute for set "Attribute set name"* view and return to the *Edit attribute set* view.

 - [SAVE]
-  Click this button to save the changes, close the *Edit attribute for set* view and return to the *Edit attribute set* view.
+  Click this button to save the changes, close the *Edit attribute for set "Attribute set name"* view and return to the *Edit attribute set* view.

 **CONFIGURATION**

 The *CONFIGURATION* section displays the additional configuration for the data type of the selected attribute.
 The configuration fields differ depending on the data type of the attribute.
-For detailed information about the different configurations, see [Configuration list](to_be_completed).
+For detailed information about the different configurations of data types, see [Data type list](../../DataHub/UserInterface/04_DataTypeList.md).

 ### Add mapping